 When considering getting dice made, you’d think, what could really go that wrong?
-It turns out there’s quite a lot.
-You can see in this photo our Think Twice Dice manufacturer journey.
+It turns out there’s quite a lot!
+In this photo is our Think Twice Dice manufacturer journey. :’)

 For the 2nd batch, the manufacturer had made a mistake and made the dice too dark, along with extremely poor paint.

 After expressing dissatisfaction to the manufacturer, batch 3 turned out quite well for the most part.
 Still, there was hand-painting involved to fix some dice so they didn’t have to go into the “damages” box, which was quite full at this point.

 When a re-order was necessary, batch 4 was significantly worse than batch 3.
 The colour and appearance of the plastic looked “cheaper”, and there were many more issues and flaws (bubbles, discoloration, misshapen pips, and in this batch, entire dice were misshapen and not squared).
 At this point, with the amount of damaged dice and the amount of hours we’d spend fixing and painting dice, I realized it’s time to invest a bit more money into a new manufacturer to improve our quality.

 Manufacturer B: This manufacturer looked quite promising and still within an acceptable budget, but after purchasing samples and waiting a very long time, the dice didn’t turn out as good as we’d hoped.
 The plastic looked a little “cheap”, and the pips weren’t drilled holes – they were slightly debossed circles – despite the manufacturer promising that they will be “engraved” like the references we initially discussed.
 They also claim they can’t fix that.
 This is a common issue with manufacturers – they will very clearly agree on a product, but won’t create what they agreed on.